What are ciliopathies?

 Type one

+Hearing: People with Usher type one are profoundly deaf from birth and have balance problems.
+Most use sign language as their primary means of communication.
 The hearing loss often remains stable throughout a person's life and is generally not helped by hearing aids.
-However, recently children with Usher one are benefiting from cochlear implants, thereby allowing them to develop speech.
+However, children may benefit from cochlear implants, thereby allowing them to develop speech.

-The balance problems mean that children may be late in sitting up and walking.
+Balance: The balance problems mean that children may be late in sitting up and walking.

 Type two

-Children with Usher two are born with moderate to severe hearing impairment and normal balance.
+Hearing: Children with Usher two are born with moderate to severe hearing impairment and normal balance.
 The severity of hearing impairment varies, but many, if not most, children can benefit from hearing aids.
+Children are likely to use speech to communicate.

-The visual problems related to retinitis pigmentosa (RP) tend to progress more slowly than in Usher one and also tend to begin later, usually in late teenage years, or may not even begin until the person is in their 30s or 40s.
+Vision: The visual problems related to retinitis pigmentosa (RP) tend to progress more slowly than in Usher one and also tend to begin later, usually in late teenage years, or may not even begin until the person is in their 30s or 40s.
+The RP is variable from person to person, so it is impossible to predict how much sight someone might have at any given stage in life.

 The person with Usher two is faced with continually adapting to two changing senses and the impact a change in one sense has on their ability to use the other.